MartinCerny-awin/pseudolocale/Readme.md

     pseudoloc.str('A test string with a %token%.')
     // [!!Á ţȇšŧ śťřīņğ ŵıţħ ą %token%.!!]

-## Using from the commandline
+## Using from the command line

-_Pseudoloc_ includes a commandline interface to make it easy to incorporate it into your build process.
+_Pseudoloc_ includes a command line interface to make it easy to incorporate it into your build process.
 Currently it supports passing in individual strings (great for trying things out) or passing in a valid `JSON` document that contains a set of keys and strings.
 Each of the strings in the file will then be pseudolocalized.

-Note: Nodejs must be installed to use the commandline interface.
+Note: Nodejs must be installed to use the command line interface.

-    ./bin/pseudoloc -string 'A test string with a %token%.'
+    ./bin/pseudoloc --string 'A test string with a %token%.'
     // [!!Á ţȇšŧ śťřīņğ ŵıţħ ą %token%.!!]